 To start an exam, you may press the Windows button and enter “perfmon” or press Windows button plus R to launch a run window and write the exact term.

 Once the performance monitor is open, you will need to look to the left side and click on ”Data Collector Sets”.
 You then need to expand the ”System” menu and right-click on ”System Performance”.
-Then, select ”Start” from the menu that appears.
+Then, select ”Start” from the drop-down menu that appears.

 Creating a Custom Performance Test